If you’re ready for a visit, you can book a tour year round.

 If you come for a campus tour during the summer (April to August) you can schedule a tour on any weekday at 10 a.m. or 2 p.m.

 Our Complete First-Year Experience Tour (Monday, Wednesday, and Friday at 8:45 a.m.) will include sitting in on the first half of a lecture in the Foundation Year Program.
 It also includes a guided tour of campus led by a current student.
-You’ll see a residence room along with all the major campus spaces and buildings.
-Complimentary lunch in our dining hall is also included.
+You’ll see all the major campus spaces and buildings.
 If you wish, you can stay on campus after the tour and chat with an admissions expert who can address specific questions about the admissions process and scholarships.
+Usually, our tours include a stop in a residence room and a complimentary lunch in the dining hall, but for the moment this has been temporarily suspended due Covid-19.

 If you come for an Express Campus Tour or a tour during the summer you won’t be able to sit in on a lecture or join us for lunch.
 However, you’ll still see the whole campus including a residence room.